-The governing body of a taxing unit, including a city, county, school district, or special district, at its option may grant: (1) an exemption of up to 20% of the market value of all homesteads (but not less than \$5,000) and (2) an additional exemption of the market value of the homesteads of persons 65 years of age or older and the disabled.
-Each taxing unit decides if it will offer the exemption and at what percentage.
+The governing body of a taxing unit, including a city, county, school district, or special district, at its option may grant: (1) an exemption of up to 20% of the appraised value of all homesteads (but not less than \$5,000) and (2) an additional exemption of at least \$3,000 of the appraised value of the homesteads of persons 65 years of age or older and the disabled.
+Each taxing unit decides if it will offer the local option homestead exemptions and at what percentage or dollar amount, as applicable.
+The exemption described in (2), above, may be created, increased, decreased or repealed at an election called by the governing body of a taxing unit upon presentment of a petition for such creation, increase, decrease, or repeal of at least 20% of the number of qualified voters who voted in the preceding election of the taxing unit.
 See "Table 1 - Valuation, Exemptions and General Obligation Debt" for the reduction in taxable valuation, if any, attributable to local option homestead exemptions.